haskell/cabal/CONTRIBUTING.md

 ## Running tests

+There are two ways to run tests: in CI with GitHub actions and locally with `./validate.sh`.

 ### Using GitHub Actions.

 If you are not in a hurry, the most convenient way to run tests on Cabal